 The anterolateral approach (Watson-Jones) to the proximal femur, through the interval between glutei and tensor fascia lata provides somewhat limited access to the hip joint along with the lateral proximal femur.
 With well-positioned retractors and adequate soft-tissue releases, it is possible to perform open reduction of displaced femoral neck fractures, and some femoral head fractures.
-A more medial approach to the hip joint (iliofemoral or Smith-Peterson), medial to the tensor fascia lata, may improve access to the femoral head and neck, but for fixation of the neck with a sliding hip screw, a separate lateral incision will be required.
+A more medial approach to the hip joint (iliofemoral or Smith-Petersen), medial to the tensor fascia lata, may improve access to the femoral head and neck, but for fixation of the neck with a sliding hip screw, a separate lateral incision will be required.

 2. Skin incision

 Start the slightly anteriorly curved skin incision about 7-10 cm proximal of the lateral part of the greater trochanter (directed towards the tubercle of the iliac crest – the posterior landmark of tensor fascia lata origin).
 Distally, the incision extends along the femur about 10 cm below the greater trochanter.

 3. Incision of fascia lata

 Expose the fascia lata sharply.
 Incise the fascia lata over the femur and extend this incision proximally along the posterior border of the tensor fascia lata.

 With the greater trochanter and the gluteus medius muscle exposed, retract the tensor fascia lata anteriorly and the gluteus medius muscle posteriorly.
 Expose the interval between the gluteus medius and the tensor fascia lata and extend it proximally over the hip joint.
 This can be best done by blunt dissection.
 Be aware of vessels running across this interval.
 They require ligation or cautery.